Frederic Louis Norden: Career

-He was sent on a study mission abroad in 1732.
-Norden made a voyage through Egypt all the way down to Sudan in 1737-1738.
+In 1737, Norden left Italy for Egypt on orders to collect as much information for about the region as possible for the monarchy.
+His expedition first reached Alexandria before staying in Cairo for about four months.
+They then departed on the Nile for Ethiopia.
 At the request of King Christian VI of Denmark, he was to enter into a trade agreement with Ethiopia on behalf of Denmark.
 Norden made abundant notes, observations and drawings of everything around him, including people, pharaonic monuments, architecture, installations and maps.
+In 1738, he and the expedition returned to Denmark.